Takara: Life entertainment products

 Takara has manufactured several unusual gadgets marketed as "life entertainment products".
 An example is BowLingual which aimed to translate the sounds of dogs to human language.
 The BowLingual was named as one of the best inventions of 2002 by Time magazine.
 See also Yumemi Kobo (dream generator).

 Robots

-In 2005, Takara produced Walkie bits, a colorful, multi-function miniature robotic turtle. it was named Time magazine's best invention in a robot category.
+In 2005, Takara produced Walkie Bits, a colorful, multi-function miniature robotic turtle. it was named Time magazine's best invention in a robot category.

+Miscellaneous

+In the 1980s, Takara as an OEM also sold Sord M5 home computers.

+In 2002, Takara developed and released a real-life, road legal small electric car based on its Choro-Q toys through its new motor subsidiary.
+However due to low sales these cars were soon axed.

-Company mascot
+Company history

-In the 1980s, the company was criticized for using a mascot that was a golliwog-like character.
-The mascot was named "Dakko-Chan" (ダッコちゃん).
-Takara replaced the mascot with "21st Century Colorful Dakko-Chan", which had enough features to connote the original mascot but divested the traits which brought criticism.
-For example, the new mascot was not always coloured black.

-Merger
+Founded in 1955 by Yasuta Sato, the company adopted the name Takara in 1960.
+The company was listed on the Tokyo Stock Exchange in 1984.

+Despite the big success of Beyblade in 1999, Takara was struggling financially.
+In July 2000, Konami bought a 22.2% controlling stake in the company.
+In 2003, Takara purchased Atlus and transferred all its video gaming properties to it.
+Konami sold its share to Index Corporation in April 2005 and Takara became a subsidiary of Index.